rviset/2020-04-27-git-reginald/README.md

     - `git remote add origin <URL>` add a remote
 - `git push origin master : to push the master branch on our local computer to the remote named origin

+- editing lines in different places is okay.
+You might get a merge conflict if you edit the same location.